Biography of Jyotiba Phule – The father of Indian social revolution

 Satya Shodhak Samaj

 On 24th September 1873, Jyotiba Phule formed the Satya Shodhak Samaj (a society that searches for truth).
-He formed the Satyashodhak Samaj to focus on rights of depressed groups such women, the ‘Shudra’ and the ‘Dalit.‘ He defended a systematic build-up of existing beliefs and history, only to rebuild an equality-promoting version.
-Through this samaj he opposed idolatry and denounced the caste system.
-Jyotirao strongly condemned the vedas of the ancient holy scriptures of Hindus.
-He traced the history of Brahma dharma through several other ancient texts and blamed the Brahmins for formulating exploitive and inhuman laws to maintain their social superiority by suppressing “lower class” in society.
-The purpose of the true reformer society was to free the society from racial discrimination and free the oppressed lower caste from the stigma given by the Brahmins.
+He formed the Satyashodhak Samaj to focus on the rights of depressed groups such as women, the ‘Shudra’, and the ‘Dalit.’
+He defended a systematic build-up of existing beliefs and history, only to rebuild an equality-promoting version.
+Through this samaj, he opposed idolatry and denounced the caste system.
+Jyotirao strongly condemned the Vedas of the ancient holy scriptures of Hindus.
+He traced the history of Brahma dharma through several other ancient texts and blamed the Brahmins for formulating exploitive and inhuman laws to maintain their social superiority by suppressing the “lower class” in society.
+The purpose of the true reformer society was to free society from racial discrimination and free the oppressed lower caste from the stigma given by the Brahmins.
 Jyotirao Phule was the first person to coin the word ‘Dalit’ applied by the Brahmins to all those who considered low caste as untouchable.
 Membership of the society was open to all irrespective of caste and class.
 Some written records show that they even welcomed the participation of Jews as members of the society and by 1876 there were 316 members in the ‘Satya Shodhak Samaj’.
 Satyashodhak Samaj campaigned for the spread of rational thinking and rejected the need for priests.
-Phule established Satyasodhak Samaj with the ideals of human well being, happiness, unity, equality, and easy religious principles and rituals.
-A Pune based newspaper, Deenbandhu, provided the voice of the views of the Samaj.
+Phule established Satyasodhak Samaj with the ideals of human well-being, happiness, unity, equality, and easy religious principles and rituals.
+A Pune-based newspaper, Deenbandhu, provided the voice of the views of the Samaj.
 The membership of the samaj included Muslims, Brahmins, and the government officials.
 In 1868, Jyotirao Phule decided to build a simple bath tank outside his house to show his attractive attitude towards all people and wanted to dine with everyone irrespective of their race.

 Death